 Our philosophy at Laser Spine Institute is that tissue not causing undesirable symptoms should be left intact to preserve the strength of the spine and reduce scar formation.
-Therefore, at Laser Spine Institute we perform laminotomies rather than laminectomies.
-A laminotomy is used to remove such things as scar tissue formed following prior spinal surgery, bony obstructions, part of the ligamentum flavum, and/or herniated/bulging discs causing the nerve impingement.
+Therefore, at Laser Spine Institute, we perform laminotomies rather than laminectomies.
+A laminotomy is used to remove such things as scar tissue formed following prior spinal surgery, bony obstructions, part of the ligamentum flavum and/or herniated/bulging discs causing the nerve impingement.
 Most of the lamina is left intact.
-After the administration of anesthesia, a small skin incision is made.
-A series of cylindrical retractors of increasing size are placed to slowly create a small opening from the skin to the spine, allowing minimal damage to the surrounding muscles.
+A small skin incision is made, and a series of cylindrical retractors of increasing size are placed to slowly create a small opening from the skin to the spine, allowing minimal damage to the surrounding muscles.
 (The muscles are pushed out of the way and are not torn or cut.)
-The last retractor is about 18 millimeters in diameter (about three-fourths inch).
-An endoscope, suction, irrigation and other surgical instruments are placed through the final retractor while performing the laminotomy.
+The last retractor is about 18 millimeters in diameter (about three-fourths of an inch).
+A camera, suction, irrigation and other surgical instruments are placed through the final retractor while performing the laminotomy.

-Since anesthesia is light, recovery in the postoperative care unit is rapid and often without the undesirable side effects of anesthesia.
-After one to two hours of safety monitoring and postoperative instruction, the patient (with a companion) is discharged from the facility.
+Recovery in the postoperative care unit is typically rapid and often without undesirable side effects.
+After one to two hours of safety monitoring and postoperative instruction, the patient is released (with a companion) from the facility.
 We encourage patients to take multiple short walks the afternoon or evening of their laminotomy procedure.
 The patient returns within 48 hours for a postoperative visit and to receive clearance for the return home.

 The patient will often experience relief of the original chronic back pain following these procedures.
 After a short postoperative period most patients are capable of walking.
 As outlined above, short walks are encouraged and expected.
 As with all surgery, however, surgical pain, easily controlled by prescribed analgesics, is expected.